-- Ÿ 7,755,828 shares issuable upon the exercise of stock options outstanding as of June 30, 2011 with a weighted average exercise price of \$5.88 per share; - Ý 84,467 shares of our common stock issuable upon the vesting of restricted stock units, or RSUs, outstanding as of June 30, 2011 under our 2011 Equity Incentive Plan; and - Ϋ 1,469,234 shares of common stock reserved for future issuance under our 2011 Equity Incentive Plan, subject to automatic annual adjustment in accordance with the terms of the plan.
+- Ÿ 7,755,828 shares issuable upon the exercise of stock options outstanding as of June 30, 2011 with a weighted average exercise price of \$5.88 per share, including 384,334 shares of common stock that will be issued upon the exercise of stock options by certain selling stockholders in connection with the offering: - Ϋ́ 84,467 shares of our common stock issuable upon the vesting and settlement of restricted stock units, or RSUs, outstanding as of June 30, 2011 under our 2011 Equity Incentive Plan; and - Ÿ 1,469,234 shares of common stock reserved for future issuance under our 2011 Equity Incentive Plan, subject to automatic annual adjustment in accordance with the terms of the plan.

-From July 1, 2011 through September , 2011, we granted options to purchase 78,500 shares of common stock at a weighted average exercise price of \$28.59 per share and RSUs covering 57,632 shares of common stock.
+From July 1, 2011 through September 9, 2011, we granted options to purchase 78,500 shares of common stock at a weighted average exercise price of \$28.59 per share and RSUs covering 57,632 shares of common stock.

-Except as otherwise indicated, all information in this prospectus assumes no exercise by the underwriters of their option to purchase from the selling stockholders up to an additional shares of our common stock in this offering.
+Except as otherwise indicated, all information in this prospectus assumes no exercise by the underwriters of their option to purchase from the selling stockholders up to an additional 750,000 shares of our common stock in this offering.